heini208/fault_detector_spot/documentation/System_Design.md

 Base control refers to the direct locomotion of the Spot robot, including fundamental actions like standing, walking, and rotating.
 Similar to manipulator control, this system does not implement low-level leg coordination or motion planning from scratch.
-Instead, it operates as a high-level command layer on top of the official Spot ROS 2 driver.
+Instead, it operates as a high-level command layer on top of the official Spot ROS2 driver.

 This layered approach is a key design choice, as it allows the system to leverage Boston Dynamics' sophisticated and extensively tested onboard controllers.
 When a command such as "move forward" is issued, the system translates it into a `synchro_se2_trajectory_point_command` and sends this high-level target pose to